Battle Tag: Gameplay

 Battle Tag shares similarities with laser tag.
 Players wear harnesses with sensors and shoot at other players with wired guns that are attached to their harnesses.
 As the game progresses, the players' scores are uploaded to their Windows-based PC which tallies the scores and declares the winner.
 The game contains a multiplayer leaderboard component so players can compete with others by high scores online.
 Battle Tag uses an Ubiconnect sensor, which allows the players to play in a range of 1,000 feet from the sensor.
 Matches are allowed to have a maximum of eight players at a time per ubiconnect device with a maximum of 5 ubiconnect devices or 40 players.
 Players can use plastic markers to create parameters and requirements for their games.
 The game shipped with two harnesses, two guns, and other accessories that add to the gameplay.

 Development

 The game was presented by the game's producer Gael Seydoux as a "real live shooter that you could play at home with all your friends."
 The game follows the trend of E3 2010 games to focus on more non-traditional aspects of gaming.

 Reception

 Gaming critics were mostly confused by the game's presentation at Ubisoft's E3 2010 press conference.
 Models and game developers armed with harnesses and laser guns began playing the game and running around the auditorium during the press conference.
-The introduction of Battle Tag won GameSpot's "Biggest What the...?'" special achievement award from E3 2010.
+The introduction of Battle Tag won GameSpots "Biggest What the...?'" special achievement award from E3 2010.
 G4's Andrew Pfister thought that presentation of the game was poorly thought through.
 The Guardians Keith Stuart stated, "I'm not sure I entirely understood what was going on".
-Eurogamer's Ellie Gibson called it "Laser Quest for your house."
+Eurogamers Ellie Gibson called it "Laser Quest for your house."